hh2110/hh2110.github.io/_posts/2019-01-29-ML-Pipeline-BigMartSales.md

     lambda x: modeOutletSize[x])
 ```

-there are some items that have 0.0 visibility - this does not make sense
+There are some items that have 0.0 visibility - this does not make sense
 if they are being sold in a store - therefore we can take the unique
-Item_Identifier and create an average visibility for each Item_Identifier - this can then be used along with a boolean to remove 0.0 visibilty values
+Item_Identifier and create an average visibility for each Item_Identifier -
+this can then be used along with a boolean to remove 0.0 visibilty values

 ```python
 # first we need the average weight for each item identifier: